Safety Model Checking with Complementary Approximations: Acknowledgement

 \section{Acknowledgement}

-The authors thank anonymous reviewers for the helpful comments.
+The authors thank anonymous reviewers for the helpful comments, and also thank Yakir Vizel and Alexander Ivrii for fruitful discussions.
 Jianwen Li is partially supported by China HGJ Project~(No. 2017ZX0 1038102-002), and NSFC Project No. 61532019.
 Geguang Pu is supported by NSFC Project No. 61572197.
-Moshe Vardi is supported in part by NSF grants CCF-1319459 and IIS-1527668, and by NSF Expeditions in Computing project "ExCAPE: Expeditions in Computer Augmented Program Engineering".
+Moshe Y. Vardi is supported in part by NSF grants CCF-1319459 and IIS-1527668, and by NSF Expeditions in Computing project "ExCAPE: Expeditions in Computer Augmented Program Engineering".